Who Said "Comparison Is the Thief of Joy" & How Is it Represented in the Bible?

 Fourth, read and ponder on the verses shared above, or those you find while reading the Bible personally, and reflect on what the verses say about these areas of comparison.
 Examine how the spirit-led men/women of God dealt with the subject of comparison and witnessed God reveal absolute truths that can still impact our lives today.
 Finally, whenever you feel comparison rise up again, pray about the situation, person, or feeling to God and ask for His strength and discernment to be freed from the snares of this comparison trap.

-3 Ways to Keep Your Joy
+3 Ways to Fight Comparision and Keep Your Joy

 Now you know some ways to fight the good fight against comparison but what about ways to keep your joy intact against the thief comparison?
 Consider this trio of suggestions to be mindful of in remembrance of the joy you have: